joaosczip/traveller/README.md

 # Traveller

+> **Work in Progress:** Traveller is under active development!
+Exciting features are coming soon—see the roadmap below.

 Traveller is a modern, LLM-driven FastAPI backend application designed to assist travelers with two main features:

 - **Currency Conversion**: Convert between BRL (Brazilian Real) and EUR (Euro) using real-time exchange rates, with smart caching for performance.